Eddystone Lighthouse: Winstanley's lighthouse

 The cost of construction and five years' maintenance totalled £7,814 7s.6d, during which time dues totalling £4,721 19s.3d had been collected at one penny per ton from passing vessels.

 Rudyard's lighthouse

-Following the destruction of the first lighthouse, Captain John Lovett acquired the lease of the rock, and by Act of Parliament was allowed to charge passing ships a toll of one penny per ton.
+Following the destruction of the first lighthouse, Captain John Lovett acquired the lease of the rock, and by an act of Parliament, the Eddystone Lighthouse Act 1705 (4 & 5 Ann. c.
+7), was allowed to charge passing ships a toll of one penny per ton.
 He commissioned John Rudyard (or Rudyerd) to design the new lighthouse.